NtokozoMkhwanazi/NtokozoMkhwanazi/README.md

 ## 🎯 About Me

 ```
-👨‍💻 Software Developer
+👨‍💻 Hobby. code for fun.
 📍 Focused on Performance & Modularity
-🧮 Mathematics & Computer Science Foundation
+🧮 Mathematics & Computer Science Foundation.
 🔬 Deep interest in how systems work under the hood
 ```

 I specialize in **computer graphics programming** and **systems programming**.
-My work centers on building high-performance, modular systems with a strong emphasis on understanding fundamental principles rather than relying on abstractions.
+My Hobby centers on building high-performance, modular systems with a strong emphasis on understanding fundamental principles rather than relying on abstractions.

 ---